It’s common knowledge that cybercrime is evolving as fast as technology.

 That one incident happened at Verifications.io, which is an entity that approves email addresses for its third-party clients.

 The one single breach was wildly massive and exposed billions of names, emails, and other PHI because of an openly accessible unsecured database.

 9. In 2020, 88% of Global Organizations Suffered Spear Phishing Attempts.

 In case you don’t know what spear phishing is, here is the definition: A fraudulent method of sending emails from what looks like a trusted sender that targets specific groups or persons within a company.

 This activity is more often simply called phishing.

 A study showed that 49% of American employees couldn’t correctly answer questions about phishing.

 German employees who would recognize a phishing email accounted for 66% of those surveyed.

-10. A Mere 5% of All Company Folders Are Effectively Protected, According to Cybercrime Statistics.
+10. A Mere 5% of All Company Folders Are Effectively Protected.

 Unfortunately, companies are failing to update, upgrade, or maintain security protocols for their company’s folders.